Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The population here is an intriguing blend of South, South-east Asians, and the Negrito ethnic groups.
-Moreover, the remoteness of the islands is an add on splendor to them.
-The location of Andaman and Nicobar Island is at a distance of 1370 kilometer east from the mainland of India.
-Although, its distance from Indonesia is only 200 kilometers and 300 kilometers from Myanmar.
+The population here is an intriguing blend of South, and Southeast Asians, and the Negrito ethnic groups.
+Moreover, the remoteness of the islands is an add-on splendor to them.
+The location of Andaman and Nicobar Island is at a distance of 1370 kilometer east of the mainland of India.
+Although, its distance from Indonesia is only 200 kilometers, and 300 kilometers from Myanmar.

 The Andaman Islands are notable for their endemic feathered animals and untamed flora and fauna, some of them unique to the island.
 This place serves as a home to various native species, including the Narcondam Hornbill and the Andaman Crane.
 It is an unquestionable destination for any genuine birder because of its 16 endemic birds.